 Family Futures’ research published in Clinical Child Psychology and Psychiatry

-We were thrilled that our new research on the positive findings of a multidisciplinary therapy programme was published in print by Sage in the October special edition on adoption in Clinical Child Psychology and Psychiatry.
+Our research on the positive findings of a multidisciplinary therapy programme was published in print by Sage in the October 2016 special edition on adoption in Clinical Child Psychology and Psychiatry.
 To be published by the journal, the research went through a rigorous peer review process.

 Improvements in behaviour regulation, emotional difficulties, and parent and child relationships, are some of the key outcomes of an integrated, multidisciplinary therapy programme, as highlighted by our published research.